Toro-Semliki Wildlife Reserve: The Secret of Ugandan Natural Beauty

 For the keen birdwatcher, Toro-Semliki is a forgotten corner of paradise.
 The reserve holds a count of over 400 species of birds, some of which are rare and endemic and are nowhere seen.
 The shoebill stork, African pygmy kingfisher, and red-throated bee-eater are some of the prominent species.
 Because of its proximity to Lake Albert, it provides a haven for waterfowl such as great cormorants and African fish eagles, thus being an ideal destination for keen ornithologists.

-Things to Do and See in Toro Semliki Wildlife Reserve.
+Things to Do in Toro Semliki Wildlife Reserve

 One of the highlights of Toro-Semliki are the game drives, which give visitors an opportunity to sail through the savannahs and the woodlands in search of an array of wildlife.
 The morning and evening game drives are very rewarding because of the cool temperatures, and this forces these animals to look for food and water.